Our students become independent, critical thinkers and experience joy in reading and creative expression

 Based on the book with the same title by Lynne Cherry, the children have individual roles in the play.
 They create their own costumes and memorize their lines.
 The familiar environment of our very own Kapok Tree (and classroom rainforest) is the "stage" for the play!

 Early elementary students practice their performance skills in classroom presentations that are related to units of study such as space, the ocean, or the rain forest.
 These performances are coordinated by their classroom teachers and take place in the comfort of their classroom.
-(Due to COVID, class performances are on hold this year.)

 The students learn the basics of what it takes to put on a performance.
 They experience creating a set, making costumes, following a script, and performing roles.
 Emphasis is also placed on being a good member of the audience.